Active Tuning: Results and Discussion

 For the pendulum experiment, the potential of Active Tuning becomes even more evident.
-The results presented in \autoref{table:pendulum_results} indicate that for all noise ratios Active Tuning performs better than all experts, in particular, when applied to the model that was trained on small noise (0.05).
-Also noteworthy: with an increasing noise level, the problem apparently becomes impossible to learn, e.g. the 1.0-expert-model does not seem to provide any reasonable function at all, indicated by the worse RMSE score compared to other models ($1.0$ inference noise row).
-However, Active Tuning can handle these extremely unfavorable conditions surprisingly well. \autoref{fig:pendulum_results} shows an exemplary case.
+The results presented in \autoref{table:pendulum_results} indicate that for all noise ratios Active Tuning outperforms the respective expert RNNs, particularly when applied to the model that was trained on small noise (0.05).
+With increasing noise level, the problem becomes progressively impossible to learn.
+For example, the 1.0-expert-model does not seem to provide any reasonable function at all, indicated by the worse RMSE score compared to other models ($1.0$ inference noise row).
+In contrast, Active Tuning can still handle these extremely unfavorable conditions surprisingly well. \autoref{fig:pendulum_results} shows an exemplary case.
 The unknown ground truth is plotted against the noisy observations (shown in the left image).
 The center image shows the prediction of the reference LSTM (trained with 0.05 noise) when regular inference is applied.
 It is clearly difficult to recognize a coherent trajectory reflecting the dynamics of the double pendulum.
-In contrast, the same network driven with Active Tuning produced a mostly clean prediction that is relatively close to the ground truth sequence.
+With Active Tuning, on the other hand, the same network produces a mostly clean prediction that is relatively close to the ground truth sequence.

+Analogously to MSO, we evaluated the robustness against missing data on the pendulum.
+The results are reported in \autoref{table:pendulum_missing_results}.
+In contrast to the previous scenario (cf. \autoref{table:mso_missing_results}) it is noticeable that the base model is intrinsically more stable in this experiment.
+Still, Active Tuning yields a significant improvement in all cases.
+For the mid-range dropout rates, it decreases the prediction error by approximately an order of magnitude.
+Even with a dropout rate of 80\,\% still somewhat accurate predictions are generated.
+Please note again that the comparison here uses exactly the same RNN (the same structure as well as the same weights) for both regular inference and Active Tuning.